FaisalAhmedBijoy/Brain-Tumor-Detection/README.md

 - Pituitary: Tumors that affect the pituitary gland
 - No Tumor: Normal brain MRI scans

+The dataset was collected from [Kaggle](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) and the name of the dataset was `Brain Tumor MRI Dataset`.
 ## Dataset Sample
 - Glioma